Pricing pressure in U.S., China raises fears about future profits

-DETROIT The strength of the U.S. and China economies has helped companies like General Motors Co (GM.N) offset weakness in others parts of the world, but growing pricing pressure in those lucrative markets could be a warning sign for future profits.
+DETROIT, April 23 The strength of the U.S. and China economies has helped companies like General Motors Co offset weakness in others parts of the world, but growing pricing pressure in those lucrative markets could be a warning sign for future profits.

 GM Chief Financial Officer Chuck Stevens said on Thursday during the company's earnings conference call that the largest U.S. automaker sees flat retail pricing in North America this year.
 The company also will see continued competitive pricing in China, especially for older-model vehicles that could see prices decline 3 percent or more, Stevens said.